GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 This is going to be an introduction to running apps on Cloud Run.
 We'll dive into various aspects of app development using cloud native tooling on GCP.

-- Understand your GenAI app health in production
+- Understand your GenAI app health in production.
-- Troubleshoot different types of GenAI issues that might arise like model limitations, latency, hallucinations, …
+- Troubleshoot different types of GenAI issues that might arise like model limitations, latency, etc
 - Find and address issues associated with the quality of your generated content

 ## Challenges